 MSI Afterburner Video Capture

-With Video Capture feature you can record any gameplay.
+With the Video Capture feature, you can record any gameplay.
 To configure the settings, go to the Video Capture tab in Settings and assign a global hotkey to manually record the gameplay.
 This hotkey will do both purposes of starting and stopping the video capture.

 When you press the hotkey inside the game, a small dotted pattern will continue to appear until you press the hotkey again to stop recording.
 But before you record, make sure you have all the appropriate settings or not.